sfenton3/OpenAI-chatkit-salesforce-example/README.md

 ---
 For questions or contributions, please open an issue or pull request.

-## Steps to Setup:
+## Steps to Setup OpenAI Integration

-1. Make sure you have an OpenAI Account and have deployed a Agent Builder
+1. Make sure you have an OpenAI Account and have deployed an Agent Builder.
-2. Deploy a Agent Builder and copy workflow ID, fill in on Agent Builder custom setting.
+2. Deploy an Agent Builder and copy the workflow ID.
+Fill it in on the Agent Builder custom setting (`Agent_Settings__c`).
-3. Generate an OpenAI API key on OpenAI profile page and copy key, fill in on named credential under password using this format `Bearer {APIKEY}`.
-Do not use brackets around API Key.
-Bearer must be write exactly with a capital B and a space between Bearer and the APIKEY.
+3. Generate an OpenAI API key on your OpenAI profile page.
+Copy the key and fill it in on the Named Credential under password using this format:
+	- `Bearer {APIKEY}`
+	- Do not use brackets around the API Key.
+	- "Bearer" must be written exactly with a capital B and a space between Bearer and the APIKEY.
-4. Add your scatch org or dev org domain as a whitelisted domain on OpenAI profile page
+4. Add your scratch org or dev org domain as a whitelisted domain on your OpenAI profile page.

 ## Troubleshooting steps
 1. Make sure OpenAI API key is entered on Named Credential